Medical expert of the article

 - tumor processes in the brain;

-- violation of the patency of the internal jugular vein;
+- obstruction of the internal jugular vein;

 - complications of spinal and epidural anesthesia;